apache/shardingsphere/docs/document/content/user-manual/shardingsphere-jdbc/graalvm-native-image/_index.en.md

 ```

 2. For the `ReadWrite Splitting` feature, you need to use other implementations of `Row Value Expressions` SPI to configure
 `logic database name`, `writeDataSourceName` and `readDataSourceNames` when bypassing calls to GroovyShell.
-One possible
-configuration is to use the `Row Value Expressions` SPI implementation of `LITERAL`.
-The same applies to `actualDataNodes`
+One possible configuration is to use the `Row Value Expressions` SPI implementation of `LITERAL`.
-for the `Sharding` feature.

 ```yaml
 rules: